Apertures, Aspect Ratios, Film Formats

 Below is a screen capture from a Kino-on-Video DVD.
 Please take a close, careful, leisurely look at it:

 Can you see the differences?
 First of all, the left side is missing, throwing the image severely off-center.
-The reason for this is that by the 1950s, projectors were showing only sound movies, and since the sound track was where the left side of silent movies used to be, well, when silent movies were revived, the projectors were no longer set up to show the left side.
+The reason for this is that by the 1950’s, projectors were showing only sound movies, and since the sound track was where the left side of silent movies used to be, well, when silent movies were revived, the projectors were no longer set up to show the left side.
 Now, you will notice that the top and bottom are missing as well.
 This is because when the left side is missing, the resulting image is nearly square.
-After showing audiences nearly square movies for a few years in the late 1920s and early 1930s, studios and cinemas decided, only for reasons of æsthetics, to return to something like the width-to-height proportions of silent films.
+After showing audiences nearly square movies for a few years in the late 1920’s and early 1930’s, studios and cinemas decided, only for reasons of æsthetics, to return to something like the width-to-height proportions of silent films.
 And to do that, the top and bottom were masked off in the projector.
 The aperture plate for this format is usually about .825" × .600", for a width-to-height aspect ratio of 1.375:1.
-(Trial versions of this format, which you can still find in a few older cinemas, could be as narrow as .800" and as tall as .610".)
-This aperture plate came to be known as the “Academy Aperture,” for though it was standardized by the Society of Motion Picture Engineers, the usual body for such things, the SMPE did so at the insistence of the Academy of Motion Picture Arts and Sciences, an institution that really has nothing at all to do with technical standards.
+(Trial versions of this format, which you can still find in a few older cinemas, could be as narrow as .796" and as tall as .610".)
+When this new standard was formalized in March 1932 it came to be known as the “Academy Aperture,” for though it was standardized by the Society of Motion Picture Engineers, the usual body for such things, the SMPE did so at the insistence of the Academy of Motion Picture Arts and Sciences, an institution that really has nothing at all to do with technical standards.
 Though the resulting image was smaller, a new set of lenses, of a slightly shorter focal length (and re-aimed to the left by means either of a lens shifter or a base shifter), would enlarge this smaller image to fill the dimensions of the old silent screen.

 Now, if you go to a modern commercial cinema today to watch this movie, it will look different yet again.
 Take a look: